Loss on drying:

 only slightly sweet, no distinct side- or aftertaste

-stable under normal processing and storage conditions of foods and dietary supplements, no indications for undesired reactions or interactions with other food constituyents or ingredients of dietary supplements
+stable under normal processing and storage conditions of foods and dietary supplements, no indications for undesired reactions or interactions with other food constituents or ingredients of dietary supplements

-Pinitol is found in certain legumes (eg. soy), several other plants and fruits and in pine tree parts.
-Chemically, it is defined as an inositol.
-The best source of pinitol are the husks of the carob tree pods (Ceratonia siliqua L.).
+Pinitol is found in certain legumes (e.g. soy), several other plants and fruits and in pine tree parts.
+Chemically, it is defined as inositol.
+The best source of pinitol is the husks of the carob tree pods (Ceratonia siliqua L.).
 The carob tree is resistant to unfavourable environmental conditions and does not normally require special treatments like intense farming or application of pesticides.

 Pinitol and glucose metabolism and diabetes

-The hormone insulin is a key substance for the control of metabolism of glucose (blood sugar) in the body.
-Low insulin levels result in the diabetes mellitus disease.
-Insufficient treatment of diabetes can cause different types of severe long-term damage to several parts of the human body .
+The hormone insulin is a crucial substance for the control of metabolism of glucose (blood sugar) in the body.
+Low insulin levels result in diabetes mellitus disease.
+Insufficient treatment of diabetes can cause different types of severe long-term damage to several parts of the human body.

-Chiro-inositol to what pinitol is metabolised to seems to be the key substance for the positive effects as type-2 diabetics have a higher excretion of this substance.
-Compared to healthy persons, they have an extremely low level of this compound or lack of it completely.
+chiro-inositol to what pinitol is metabolised to seems to be the key substance for the positive effects as type-2 diabetics have a higher excretion of this substance.
+Compared to healthy persons, they have a deficient level of this compound or lack of it altogether.
 The insulin sensitivity in humans is inversely correlated to the excretion of chiro-inositol.